 What to Look For:

-• Odors that intensify in humidity or after rain.
+- Odors that increase in high humidity or after rain.

-• Smell concentrated in basements, attics, or behind walls.
+- Smell focused in basements, attics or behind walls.

 What It Means: